 - Chart Title: The title of the chart.

-- Vertical Axis: The axis containing the categories of the data, also known as the y-axis.
+- Horizontal Axis: The axis containing the categories of the data, also known as the y-axis.
 The data series can be grouped like in the sample chart above.

 - Legend: The legend lists the data groups and can help distinguish the data series from each other.